vorburger/opendaylight-etcd/README.md

 ### RESTCONF

+Here is how to run [the asciinema POC v0.2](https://asciinema.org/a/201859):

 Configure the etcd connection URL (_TODO this is a hack which will change to be a real configuration file later_):

     mkdir karaf/target/assembly/../../jetcd-launcher-maven-plugin/